Prime Minister of Afghanistan: Timeline

-This is a graphical lifespan timeline of the heads of government of Afghanistan.
+This is a graphical timeline of the heads of government of Afghanistan.
 They are listed in order of first assuming office.

 The following chart lists heads of government by lifespan (living heads of government on the green line), with the years outside of their tenure in beige.
 Heads of government with an unknown birth date or death date are shown with only their tenure or their earlier or later life.

 The following chart shows heads of government by their age (living heads of government in green), with the years of their tenure in blue.
 Heads of government with an unknown birth or death date are excluded.
 The vertical black line at 35 years indicates the minimum age to be chairman of the Council of Ministers during the existence of the Democratic Republic of Afghanistan.